QUESTIONS TO PONDER:

 What happens to the equity if my parents or I decide to repay the loan by selling the house?

 Your parents have two options.
-Either they or their heirs can keep the home and pay the balance due, or they can decide to sell the home and use the proceeds to pay off the reverse mortgage.
+Either they or their heirs can keep the home and pay the balance due, or they can decide to sell the home and use the proceeds to pay off the reverse mortgage or 95 percent of the then appraised value.
 Either way, the owners or heirs retain 100% of any remaining equity.

 What happens to my mom and dad’s house if they move into a senior care facility?